fritzpay/paymentd/resources/doc/handbook/source/concepts.rst

 Some :term:`PSPs <PSP>` act as aggregators and have support payment methods. :term:`paymentd` sees these payment methods as configuration sets on :term:`PSP` drivers.

+Provider drivers may implement their own configuration sets or ways to handle payments.
+Those will be represented by Payment Methods.
+Some examples of ways Provider Drivers could support multiple methods:

+* Aggregator PSPs, i.e. PSPs, which support multiple types of payments (Credit Card, Debit, Prepaid, etc.) Each type would be represented by a payment method.
+* Different modes of payment such as: direct payment, auth/capture, deferred, etc.

 .. _metadata:

 The Metadata